5/8/2025

 John Tower

-There we go.
-Thanks.
-I guess maybe starting, I appreciate all the colors you offered in tariffs and in terms of across the business in IK.
-And I think that's certainly a point of the question that I'm getting a lot from investors.
-So, I just want to clarify and make sure that I understand.
-It looks like all in based on the range for build out costs, including an infinite kitchen.
-It'll be roughly 32 to 37 percent higher than what you guys had originally targeted for stores previously for build out costs with these tariffs in place.
-And that's kind of the current situation that you know for tariffs coming in from China.
+and in terms of across the business and IK, and I think that's certainly a point of, uh, a question that I'm getting a lot from investors.
+So, uh, I just want to clarify and make sure that I understand it looks like all in based on the range for build-out costs, um, and including an infinite kitchen, it'll be roughly 32 to 37% higher than what you guys had originally, um, targeted for stores previously for build-out costs.
+Um, with these tariffs in place, and that's kind of the current situation that you know for tariffs coming in from China.
 That's not assuming any changes at the moment for what's going to happen going forward.

 speaker